dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

     socrates or martyr in the process.
 "Once you find an anonymous martyr, then there are no more."

+> and yet all they ever wanted Socrates to do was to shut up...
+But
+> instead, his death lead him to develop the most notoriety amoung any
+> intellectual in the west without any such writing of his own.

 ![Fruit of the Poisonous Tree](/img/posts/2018-02-14-to-catch-a-butterfly-epistemic-miracles-of-serendipity/hemlock.jpg)